Menu Close

 Travelling to Bruges

-• Flight: Brussels Airlines from Bromma (Stockholm) Airport to Brussels takes 2 hours 20 minutes, or from Landvetter in Gothenburg which takes 1 hour 45 minutes.
+• Flight: Brussels Airlines from Bromma (Stockholm) airport to Brussels takes 2 hours 20 minutes, or from Landvetter in Gothenburg which takes 1 hour 45 minutes.
 From here you can take a bus or train.
-If you plan on travelling around, buy the Hi Belgium Pass in your flight ticket, which includes free train travel and free entry to a few selected city attractions during your stay.
+Feel free to buy the Hi Belgium Pass with your flight ticket if you're planning to travel around - it includes free train travel and free entry to a few selected city attractions during your stay.

 • Car: For example, take the Gothenburg-Kiel ferry with Stena Line.
 From Kiel you drive the A1 through the Netherlands, which is 650 km and takes about 6 hours.